Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/index.md

 1. The AMDS cannot be configured from the master.
 Improvements could use an additional TX/RX pair to enable simple register protocol for config.
 This could be used to set digital filter bandwidths, turn on/off sensor card slots for faster sampling, etc.

-2. The ADC sampling throughput could be improved above 280kHz.
-Theoretically, the ADC devices support upwards of 1Msps, or 500ksps in two device daisy chain.
-This would probably require shortening the delay when the ADC is doing the sampling.
-The latest AMDS mainboard provides `BUSY` signals for each ADC which can be used for ISRs to end the ADC sampling window.
+2. The total sampling and data transmission latency as seen by the master (AMDC) could be improved.
+In the current firmware, the time from when the `SYNC_ADC` line is toggled to when the newly sampled data has fully been received by the master is about 11 µs.
+This places limitations on the control rate of the master (AMDC).
+The improvements can come in several parts: 1) the actual ADC sampling time can be shorten by using the `BUSY` signal from each ADC in an ISR to end the ADC sampling window.
 These are not used in the current firmware.
-Instead, the simpler approach of busy waiting until the max timeout occurs is used (i.e. wait for 1300ns).
+Instead, the simpler approach of busy waiting until the max timeout occurs is used (i.e. wait for 1300 ns).
 However, the nominal wait time is only about 50% of this.
+2) The data transmission time could be shorten by removing/reducing the overhead in the packet format, i.e., removing the header bytes.

 3. There is no robust CRC error detection on the data transmission from the AMDS to the master device, although the UART parity is used.
 Future improvements could add a footer CRC to ensure the received message at the master is valid.
 Error correction codes could also be used to further increase the communication robustness in high EMI environments (e.g. SECDED).
 There is no free lunch: all of these methods would increase the data transmission latency from the AMDS.